Kmccrack/Jeopardy/README.md

  **PROJECT-1-MAKE A GAME:**

  Jeopardy - the classic quiz game show with an movie theme twist.
 This single player game, displays 5 categories of tiles between 100 and 500 points.
 Select a category from 1 of the 5 tiles.
 Answer correctly in the form of a question, and earn the value of the tile.
-Be careful though, every wrong answer will deduct the value of your card from your score!
 Have fun!
+See if you can _Bring It On!_

 **Trello Board:**
 https://trello.com/b/4zgr3NV0/wdi-project-1